baffles/distrain/readme.md

 concept in the game that as you train and level up, you're applying stats to the enemy as well, which is sort of the opposite of training.

+This name reflects on some old game ideas that fell out of use here.

+## SpeedHack Rules

+Unfortunately, some plans I was assuming would be canceled for Sunday ended up working out (weather cleared up).
+This left me with a fair chunk less time than anticipated, which prevented me from finishing the entry.

+In its current state, the main player can be customized, and there is a minimal map to run around in.
+Not much to actually do though.

+### Genre Requirements

+#### Traveling Salesman
+The idea here evolved to exploring the map, looking for and gathering keys.
+This idea is not fully fleshed out nor fully implemented.

+### Technical Requirements

+#### Character Development
+The idea here was to have the player gain experience/stat points by battling enemies, giving the player more power and special abilities.
+Again, this idea is not fully fleshed out nor implemented.

+#### Easter Egg
+There was no idea in place for this yet therefore not implemented.

+### Artistic Requirements

+#### Player Customization
+The skin for the main character can be fully customized.
+This is fully implemented.

+#### Soviet Russia
+The idea here was to have enemies in the game, and the relationship with the player flipped around.
+Enemies begin killing themselves when they're within a certain range of the player.
+The player must heal the enemy before it dies in order to gain experience points.
+This idea is not implemented.

+### Bonus Rules

+#### Act of Efficiency
+I was considering invoking this act to remove various rules at various stages of developing the game idea.
+I'm not invoking it at the present time.

 ## Building

 ### Makefile